-Provide estimates of your VIRS fees, room/board and other (e.g. living expenses) based on one year or the length of your study duration if less than a year.
-Please see our estimated costs section for more information.
+Provide estimates of your VIRS fees, room/board and other living expenses based on one year or the length of your study duration if less than a year.
+Please see our estimated costs page for more information.

 How do I fill out the "education" section?

 Indicate your highest level of studies that you are in or that you have engaged in.
 If you are currently studying, indicate this program and level of studies along with your start and end dates.
 If you have past education at the college or university level, you may disclose these in the ‘employment’ section.